Credential store (credential store)

 In the "Processes" module, credentials can be selected at various points in the properties of process elements, and new credentials can also be created and added to the credential store.
 Alternatively, the password can also be saved directly in the process.

-The "Manage security settings" portal permission is required to create and edit credentials.
-The portal permission "Access processes module" is sufficient for the mere selection of existing credentials.
+The "Manage security settings" portal right is required to create and edit credentials.
+The portal right "Access to module processes" is sufficient for the mere selection of existing credentials.

 Credentials are stored in the BeanProperty in the form "urn:credentialStore:credentialName", where "credentialName" is the name of the credential that was assigned in the credential store.